-Sample bequest language is offered below for your legal counsel’s consideration in preparing your will or trust.
+Discuss this sample bequest language with your legal counsel while preparing your will or trust.

-While you may transfer many of your assets through your will or living trust, a document called a beneficiary designation controls distribution of your retirement plans, life insurance policies, commercial annuities and a variety of financial accounts.
+While you may transfer many of your assets through your will or living trust it is important not to overlook assets not covered by your will or living trust.
+A document called a beneficiary designation controls distribution of your retirement plans, life insurance policies, commercial annuities and a variety of financial accounts.